Catherine Bonifas: Government

 Catherine left $300,000 to the city of Escanaba to build a new county building, state office building, and recreation building.
-The majority of the funds were used to finance the construction of the state office building which now houses several state and federal agencies whose rental payments are restoring the original Bonifas fund.
+The majority of the funds were used to finance the construction of the state office building which now houses several state and federal agencies whose rental payments are replenishing the original Bonifas fund.
 On May 18, 1961, construction was completed on the new Delta County Building in Escanaba.
-The total process lasted nearly two years and cost $680,000, of which the estate of Catherine Bonifas donated $50,000.
+It took nearly two years and cost $680,000, of which the estate of Catherine Bonifas donated $50,000.